The best digital card games that aren’t Hearthstone

 Best digital card games

 But with new mediums comes innovation and competition.
 New games appear, taking the bones of their predecessors and twisting and turning them into new creations with innovative new ideas that can make the original games they were based on seem even a little dull in comparison.
-So let’s look at some of the absolute best digital card games out there, in our opinion, that aren’t Hearthstone.
+Let's check the best of them out now - who knows, maybe it'll rekindle a love of card games?

 1. Magic: The Gathering Arena